GN Store Nord A/S – Annual report – 31 December 2020

-Revenue from the sale of hearing aids and headset solutions is recognized in the income statement when the customer obtains control of the goods.
+Revenue from the sale of hearing aids and audio and collaboration solutions is recognized in the income statement when the customer obtains control of the goods.
 When considering at what point in time the customer obtains control of the goods, a number of indicators are considered, including whether:

 When goods are sold with a right of return, a refund liability and a right to the returned products are recognized as a provision and a current asset, respectively.
 The refund liability is deducted from revenue and the right to the returned products is offset in cost of sales.
 The portion of goods sold that is expected to be returned is estimated based on historical product returns data.
 The estimated amounts of both returns, discounts and rebates are reassessed at each reporting date.

 GN Store Nord typically provides warranties for general repairs of defects that existed at the time of sale, as required by law.
 These assurance-type warranties are accounted for as described in the accounting policies for warranty provisions.

 As part of a sales transaction, certain future services such as extended warranties may be included.
 In case such service-type warranties are sold, the transaction price is allocated to the promised goods and services based on stand-alone selling prices.
 Observable prices are as far as possible used to determine the stand-alone selling prices but if such are not available a cost plus a margin approach is used.

 Extended warranties are initially recognized as contract liabilities in the balance sheet and recognized in the income statement on a straight-line basis over the term of the extended warranty period.

 The typical payment terms for customers is between 30 and 60 days.
 GN Store Nord does not expect to have contracts with payment terms exceeding one year.
 As a consequence, the transaction prices are not adjusted for the time value of money.
 Revenue is measured excluding VAT, taxes and granted cash and quantity discounts in relation to the sale and expected returns of goods.

 Revenue (extract 2)